idvorkin/techdiary/notes/advertising.md

 Youtube gives revenue of ~ 7.50\$ per 1000 views.
 If you go viral and get a million videos that's 7500K views.

+Here's a tool to show how much people make estimated: https://influencermarketinghub.com/youtube-money-calculator/

 ### Brand sponsorship.

 The better deal is to get sponsor ship.
 E.g. a brand pays you to show their content.